 A hiring manager once told a new grad: "I knew within two minutes.
 The way she made eye contact and leaned in when I described the unit told me she would do the same with patients."
 Your body language is not a bonus.
 It is the interview within the interview.

-Every article online covers "nursing interview questions" as if nursing is one job.
-It is not.
-And healthcare extends far beyond nursing.
+Nursing is not one job, and healthcare extends far beyond nursing.
 Here is what to prepare based on your specific role.

 RN (Registered Nurse)